auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_06.md

 ## Problem #1: Swap Two Numbers

-Create a program that swaps two values provided by the user.
+Create a program that swaps two integer values provided by the user.
 Create a function `void swap(?)` that swaps the values of `a` and `b`.
 Figure out the parameter list for this function.
 The function should not return or print any value.
 The function should be called from the `main` function.
 The `main` function should print the values of `a` and `b` before and after the swap.

 ### Sample Input and Output